BobPortmann/IDLCall.jl/README.md

 - OSX: set DYLD_FALLBACK_LIBRARY_PATH="/Applications/exelis/idl/bin/bin.darwin.x86_64"
   in shell before starting julia.
-- Linux: push!(Libdl.DL_LOAD_PATH, "/path/to/idl/libs") in julia.
+- Linux: push!(Libdl.DL_LOAD_PATH, "/path/to/idl/libs") in julia?
 - Windows: ?

 IDL can be called using either the `RPC` or `Callable` interfaces.
-On windows only the `Callable` interface is availible.
+On windows only the `Callable` interface is available.
 To use the `RPC` interface you must run `idlrpc` in a shell before starting `IDLCall`.
-You can set the environmetal variable `JL_IDL_TYPE` to `RPC` or `CALLABLE` to use that interface.
-The bigest differnce between these is that:
+You can set the environmental variable `JL_IDL_TYPE` to `RPC` or `CALLABLE` to force the use of that interface.
+Note that by default IDLCall using the RPC interface on OSX and Linux and Callable on Windows.
+The biggest difference between these is that:

 - Callable IDL runs in one program space and thus arrays can be shared between julia and idl.
   In IDL RPC all arrays are copied.
+I have run into issues with IDL loading DLM's while using Callable.

 - The IDL RPC program runs independently of the julia process (e.g., julia can be restarted without killing the IDL RPC process).